-Start pulling down the brakes as far as they will go when you are approximately 1 to 1.5 meters above the ground, so that the paraglider has been fully braked just before the ground is reached.
-The Arcus 5 can be landed without any problem.
+Start pulling down the brakes as far as they will go when you are approximately 1.5 to 2.5 meters above the ground, so that the paraglider has been fully braked just before the ground is reached.
+The Mistral Twin can be landed without any problem.
+If there is a strong head-wind, you should brake less and later; if there is a strong tail-wind, you should brake earlier and more strongly.